We are seeing more textured ceilings pop up in many homes in Clinton Township, MI.

 Rolling is a suitable option for ceilings that have relatively shallow textures.
 Before you start rolling, wear a hat and old clothing or cover yourself up using a disposable paint suit.
 You want to use a thick, high-quality roller cover for this project.
 We recommend using lambswool or specialty synthetic covers with a thickness of ¾ of an inch to 1¼ of an inch.

-An extension pole for the roller is essential for reaching the ceiling without having to stand on a ladder or stool.
 It’s important to roll using light pressure and avoid the temptation of over-saturating some areas.
 Clean any visible dust particles and cobwebs, and roll on a coat of the primer before applying the paint.
 Generally, use a medium-nap roller for nearly smooth texture, but switch to a large-nap roller if the texture is deeper.

 Spraying the Ceiling